LakshmanAdhireddy/command-line-arguments-to-count-word/README.md

 To write a python program for getting the word count from the contents of a file using command line arguments.
 ## EQUIPEMENT'S REQUIRED:
 Anaconda - Python 3.7
-## ALGORITHM:
+ALGORITHM:
-Step 1:
-Import the sys module
+#Step 1: Import the sys module.

 Step 2:
 Pass the filename as the first argument after the name of script.
 Open the file as sys.argv[1]

 Step 3:
-Read the file using read() method.
+Read the file using read() method

 Step 4:
 Use split() method to split the file content into words.